Skip to main content

 • When it applies: Only on redundancy - not resignation, dismissal for cause, or contract expiry

-• Notice required: Employer must give 30 days notice to employee representatives and 60 days notice to the Labour Commissioner
+• Notice required: 30 days to the employee, 60 days to the Labour Commissioner

 Payment for accrued but unused leave days at the time of contract termination.
 Employees earn at least 2 days of leave per completed month of service (24 days per year).